hexbatch/apple-core/v1/docs/layers/inventory.md

 All the data for the lot, except for the set, is added to a lot template set, the set has an optional weight and boundary and salemen

-Then, when a lot needs to be made, the set to be sold is given to it and the closest match lot is made
+Then, when lot needs to be made, the set to be sold is given to it and the closest match lot is made

+### Price calculations

+A script attribute can customize the attributes of a lot template, and that affects the price in the tokens (increase Blue by 3, reduce red by 5)